-You discovered our list of virtual employee wellness program activities, games and ideas.
+You found our list of employee wellness programs and activities for the workplace.

 Employee wellness programs are initiatives that encourage staff to adopt healthy habits.
 For example, healthy-living credits, meditation and work-life balance workshops.
 The purpose of these programs is to decrease absence and liability and increase worker health and happiness.
-Virtual employee wellness program ideas are creative tips to improve the mental, social, and physical fitness of remote employees.
+These systems are also called “workplace wellness programs”, “employer wellness programs”, and “corporate wellness programs.”

 This article includes: